x-cellent/kubernetes-cluster-demo/README.md

 - [Cluster API](https://metal-stack.io/blog/2021/03/cluster-api-provider/).
 - [Gardener](https://gardener.cloud/).

-<-- Idea, maybe you like it: It feels to me like you are giving away your conclusions early.
-I know in scientific papers this is what you need to do but for blog articles I think you do not have to.
-For example: "managed Kubernetes is nearly always easier" or "consider a manged service" --> why should I read on then?
-Discuss all these great points you are mentioning and then in the end summarize and enlighten the reader with your conclusion. <-- Maybe also include a paragraph on pricing and costs
-<-- Maybe it's better for the structure of the article to move the entire Gardener, CAPI and metal-stack paragraphs into one big section after the tutorial and do something like "After that, we will also discuss some more sophisticated, full-blown open source solutions for cluster orchestration, striving interesting topics like on-premise infrastructure and multi-cloud".
-With this you do not "overwhelm" the reader with too many things upfront and make him want to read till the end <-- As you address Load Balancing later in this article, you could also mention the metal-stack + MetalLB solution in such a section (load balancing through BGP)

 ### What Does It Mean to Have “Managed Kubernetes”?

 Despite the fact that Kubernetes is free source, many firms who want to use it don't have the skills or resources to set up and manage the cluster.
 Managed Kubernetes providers assist those interested in using Kubernetes by providing the necessary support and management for Kubernetes clusters.
 A managed Kubernetes deployment should offer users a painless control plane, simple deployment options, and ongoing Kubernetes maintenance, allowing them to focus on their company and getting their apps to market.

 Many cloud providers offer managed Kubernetes services, however the configuration options and degree of support they provide to their customers vary slightly.
+If you do not have a compelling technical or legal reason to use an on-premise self-managed cluster, consider a managed Kubernetes service.
+Self-managed clusters necessitate a high level of specialized expertise among your staff, as well as continuous infrastructure and maintenance costs.

 A managed Kubernetes cluster is preferable to a self-managed one if we take the following into consideration:

 - A single cloud
 - You do not require the most recent Kubernetes releases.
 - You're ready to delegate vulnerability patching to your cloud provider.

 ### Self-Managed Clusters 📋